Changissnz/selfinterest/README.md

 political and the intellectual are not one and the same, needless to say, since the two labels are represented by two different words, different in definitional meaning.
-So it is wrong to assume that a politician, by default, will favor intellectual discourse when they are democratic, or to favor intellectual practice when they are republican, when in fact, the politician has the role of societal representation, that which may include hard power that they can wield.
+So it is wrong to assume that a politician, by default, will favor intellectual discourse when they are democratic, or favor intellectual practice when they are republican, when in fact, the politician has the role of societal representation, that which may include hard power that they can wield.
 No saying is so concise, in an attempt to prove this, as "the pen is mightier than the sword".
 The politician metaphorically stands on